particle1331/ok-transformer/README.md

 uv sync # install requirements
 ```

-Use the resulting `.venv` as the Jupyter kernel.
+Use the resulting `.venv` as Jupyter kernel.
 See [`pyproject.toml`](https://github.com/particle1331/ok-transformer/blob/master/pyproject.toml) for the dependency versions.

 ⚙️ The notebooks generally run end-to-end with reproducible results between runs.
 Exact output values may change due to external dependencies such as differences